ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1030 > ran the site to view error and removed the using statement.

 1032 > corrected default ErrorViewModel to the new .Models.ViewModels.ErrorViewModel.

+1036 > there was an error on homecontroller and its fixed with using statement.